AvtsVivek/AzureAksTerraform/iac/010020-tf-aks/ReadMe.md

 # Using Terraform

-- Deploys a k8s cluster on Azure
+- Deploys a k8s cluster on Azure, then delploys simple web app on to it using kube manifists

 - Step 1
 ![Step 1](./images/1_AzureAksManagedIds.jpg)